Is your intelligence inherited from your mother and not from your father?

-This idea is similar to dominant and recessive gene concept.
+This idea is similar to the dominant and recessive gene concept.
 The dominant traits will most likely influence the trait of the offspring.
 Conversely, the recessive genes will only serve as a background.
 It is there but it’s not influential and visible.

 So how exactly an intelligence inherited?

 Remember that females have more X chromosomes than males, right?
 Because females have more X chromosomes, women are more likely to influence children’s intelligence than men.
 Intelligence is believed to be a conditioned gene that comes from a mother.
 This is because cognition is highly influenced by the X chromosome.

 The idea that intelligence is inherited mostly from a mother is not new.
 In fact, a similar study was conducted in 1984 at the University of Cambridge.
 The scientists investigated both the brain and genomic conditioning.

 The researchers in that study concluded that the larger part of the brain’s development was mainly influenced by a mother’s genetic contribution.